-The best dollhouse
+Best dollhouse

 Opening windows are another fun feature to have.
 It might seem irrelevant, but they can add an extra dimension of realism and enhance play.

-You can find some dollhouses for less than $50, but large, durable models usually cost between $100-$200.
+You can find some dollhouses for less than $50, but large, durable models usually cost between $100 and $200.

 Dollhouse FAQ